Cinéfondation

-La Cinéfondation is a foundation under the aegis of the Cannes Film Festival, created to inspire and support the next generation of international filmmakers.
+Cinéfondation is a foundation under the aegis of the Cannes Film Festival, created to inspire and support the next generation of international filmmakers.

 It was created in 1998 by Gilles Jacob.
 Since then it has developed complementary programmes to help achieve its goal.
 Today it is divided into three different parts: The Selection; The Residence; The Atelier.

 The Selection

 Each year, the Cinéfondation selects 15 to 20 short and medium-length films presented by film schools from all over the world.
 Cinéfondation's Selection (La Sélection) is a parallel section of the Official Selection of Cannes Film Festival.

 Every year, more than 1,000 student films reach the Cinéfondation to present their film to la Sélection.
 This selection of films is projected at the Cannes Festival and presented to the Cinéfondation and Shorts Jury, which awards prizes to the best three at an official Festival ceremony.